Changes of circumstance

-If your household income has changed you may be entitled to a reassessment of your original EMA application.
+If your circumstances have changed you may be entitled to a reassessment of your original EMA application.

-By telling us about what has changed and by providing original evidence, your situation can be reassessed based on your current household income.
-You can then be paid the amount of EMA you are entitled to for the 2016/2017 academic year.
+By telling us about what has changed and by providing evidence of your change of circumstance, your situation can be reassessed.
+You can then be paid the amount of EMA you are now entitled to.

 You can apply for a reassessment of your EMA application form if one of the following applies to you: